 B. BACKGROUND

 To replace the SGs in containments that have small equipment hatches, some licensees have chosen to replace the SG in one piece through a temporary transfer opening cut through the containment instead of disassembling the SG and transporting its sections and components through the equipment hatch.
 On the basis of time and radiological considerations, this approach has generally been preferable.
 After completion of the SG replacement, the opening is closed, the containment structure is restored to its original configuration and integrity, and an integrated leak rate test (ILRT) is performed.
-Cutting the temporary opening and closing it may be carried out without NRC's approval under the provisions of 10 CFR 50.59, or require a change in technical specifications.
+Cutting the temporary opening and closing it may be carried out without NRC's approval under the provisions of 10 CFR 50.59, provided the process does not meet the criteria contained in 10 CFR 50.59(c)(2) or require a change in technical specifications.
 However, since this process involves construction activities for the most important safety-related structure in a nuclear power plant, quality assurance and quality control practices should be strictly followed, and the restoration of the containment should be inspected by NRC.

 C. GUIDANCE